mtharrison/susie/README.md

 _Above example under `/examples`.
 Start with `npm start`_

 This is a plugin that adds simple Server-Sent Events (aka EventSource) capabilities to hapi.
-It decorates the `reply()` interface with a new method `reply.event()`.
+It decorates the `toolkit` with a new method `h.event()`.
 You can send individual events as objects, or you can simply pass a stream and some options and SuSiE will make things work as you expect.

 You probably already know this but install it with: `npm install --save susie`